Buffalo Trace Experimental Collection Rediscovered Barrels 1989, 1991 & 1993

 Color: This runt of the group has a divergence in color form the older two, showing up quite a bit lighter but still with a nice rich amber/honey color.

 Nose: I can tell this one is going to be a sweet tooth’s dream.
-Tons of robust sweetness in the form of carmel apples and honey all the way through the nose.
+Tons of robust sweetness in the form of caramel apples and honey all the way through the nose.
 Oak spice is close behind, but the sweetness is prominent.

 Sip: Yup, this is a sweet bourbon.
-Right up front is a carmel & honey flavor that is shortly followed by a nice oak and cinnamon spice.
+Right up front is a caramel & honey flavor that is shortly followed by a nice oak and cinnamon spice.
 The balance is fantastic if you are a fan of wheated bourbons, but might be too much if you are a rye drinker.
 The rye-like spice is small in all of these, but shortest in this one.

 Finish: The finish has a nice bit of spice compared the sip.
 Some fruit and cinnamon spice finally come through in the end.
 I think the 1993 has the best mouthfeel, leaving my mouth feeling coated well after the sip.